Metrovalencia: Lines 5 and 6, and more extensions

-On 12 December 2010, the two overground stations on Lines 3 and 9 in the municipality of Alboraya, Alboraya and Palmaret, were replaced by the subterranean stations of Alboraya - Peris Aragó and Alboraya - Palmaret.
-On Line 1, the station of Jesus was renamed Joaquin Sorolla, while the Hospital station was renamed Safranar.
+On 12 December 2010, two overground stations on Lines 3, Alboraya and Palmaret, were replaced by new subterranean stations: Alboraia Peris Aragó and Alboraia - Palmaret, respectively.
+Additionally, on Line 1, Jesús was renamed Joaquin Sorolla, while the Hospital station was renamed Safranar.

-On 6 March 2015, a 4-station extension to Riba-roja de Túria was opened.
+On 6 March 2015, a 4-station spur from Rosas to Riba-roja de Túria was opened as Line 9.
 This followed the path of a regional train line, which had been closed in 2005.

-In April 2015, the metro map was redrawn, with several of the branches split into separate lines, increasing the number of lines to 9.
+In April 2015, the metro map was redrawn with several of the branches split into separate lines, increasing the number of lines to 9.

-On 1 February 2022, the number of fare zones was reduced from four to two, as part of a reduction in ticket prices, with a fare supplement applying to Aeroport station.
-Twenty one stations changed their name in 2022.
-The purpose of the change was to make the names more readily identifiable, adapt them to the urban changes in the area covered and "linguistic normalisation" (favouring Valencian language names rather than Spanish language ones.)
-The changes took effect when Line 10 opened.
+On 1 February 2022, the number of fare zones was reduced from four to two, as part of a reduction in ticket prices, with a supplemental fare applying to Aeroport station.
+Additionally, the names of 21 stations were changed to make the names more readily identifiable, to adapt them to the urban changes in their areas, and to promote "linguistic normalisation" (favouring Valencian language names rather than Spanish language ones.)
+The changes took effect alongside other changes made in preparation for the opening of the new tram Line 10, which opened for service on 17 May 2022.

-Accidents
+Accidents and incidents

 Between 2002 and the first quarter of 2012, 83 accidents had occurred on the network, costing the lives of 56 people.